 With early voting already underway, Republicans are poised to make very significant gains in both the House of Representatives and the Senate on Nov.
 2. Current polling trends are pointing to divided government in 2011, with Republicans narrowly winning the House, and Democrats holding the Senate by a razor thin margin.
-These changes in the composition of Congress and the possible Republican control of the House committees will have important impacts on privacy and
+These changes in the composition of Congress and the possible Republican control of the House committees will have important impacts on privacy and data security legislation.
+In the near term, financial institutions and other organizations can expect a waned enthusiasm for these issues as both respective parties deal with the resultant legislative gridlock that divided government will bring.

 In the House -- leadership likely to change